Making a splash

 But just as Shayp was gearing up to expand, COVID-19 hit, and, like businesses around the globe, its plans have been upended.

-At the same time, confinement presented the logistical challenge of preventing Shayp from entering buildings to install the sensors, since the work can’t be done remotely.
-The inability to install new meters and invoice in turn produced cash-flow issues, resolved in part by incentives from the government.
+Confinement has also presented the logistical challenge of preventing Shayp from entering buildings to install the sensors, since the work can’t be done remotely.
+The inability to install new meters and invoice in turn produced cash-flow issues early in the year, resolved in part by incentives from the government.

 Faced with all this, the startup took advantage of the confinement lull to re-think its strategy.
 “We took time to reflect on the business and also on the strategy,” de Hemptinne says.
 That has meant many things, including focusing on a strategy of direct sales – rather than on reaching agreements with clients such as insurance companies.
 Insurance companies are natural clients for Shayp, since water damage is a major source of claims, but the contracts are larger and longer term.